blee1008/nova-hayes-rollout-simulation/docs/project-overview.md

 - Which two platforms do you commit to for the rollout window?
 - Do you optimize for raw follower growth or right-demographic growth?

-> Seeds planted in Phase 1 surface in Module 6 analytics.

 ### Phase 2 · Build the Machine · Modules 3 + 4
 - How much of the content strategy goes toward trend content versus brand storytelling?